-Doctor of Philosophy (Ph.D.) programs in physical therapy are typically designed for current physical therapists who want to prepare for research, teaching or advanced leadership roles.
-It should be noted that this program is different than a Doctor of Physical Therapy (DPT), which is a professional program that prepares students to become licensed physical therapists who provide therapeutic and rehabilitative treatments to patients.
+Doctor of Philosophy (Ph.D.) programs in physical therapy are typically designed for current physical therapists who want to prepare for research, teaching, or advanced leadership roles.
+It should be noted that this program is different from a Doctor of Physical Therapy (DPT), which is a professional program that prepares students to become licensed physical therapists who provide therapeutic and rehabilitative treatments to patients.

-Applicants to Ph.D. programs in physical therapy must hold either a master's or doctoral degree in physical therapy from a Commission on Accreditation of Physical Therapy Education (CAPTE)-accredited program.
+Applicants to Ph.D. programs in physical therapy must hold either a master's or doctoral degree in physical therapy from a program accredited by the Commission on Accreditation of Physical Therapy Education (CAPTE).
 Applicants who only have a master's degree may be required to complete additional prerequisite or elective courses.
 Some programs prefer applicants who have current physical therapist licenses.
 Additional requirements may include practical physical therapy experience and professional references.